radusuciu/traktor_nowplaying/README.md

   -q, --quiet           Suppress console output of currently playing song -o OUTFILE, --outfile OUTFILE
-                        Provide a file path to which the currently playing song should be written --version             show program's version number and exit
+                        Provide a file path to which the currently playing song should be written -v, --version         show program's version number and exit

 Note that you must configure Traktor to broadcast to localhost and the port specified with the -p, or --port option (defaults to 8000).
 For the format setting you can use anything, but I recommend choosing the lowest bitrate for the sample rate of your system, so most commonly the best choice is 44100 Hz, 64 Kbps.